-After collaborating with your group on the common Climate Horizon, you will complete the feedback questionnaire (detailed in Chapter 1.5, "VE Week Questionnaires") and submit a one-to-one letter with a partner from your group.
-This letter should contain positive wishes and encouraging messages related to each other's Climate Horizons.
+After working with your group on the Collaborative Climate Horizon, you will:

+- 1. Complete the feedback questionnaire (see Chapter 1.5, "VE Week Questionnaires"). - 2.
+Write a one-to-one letter to a group member.
+This letter should include positive encouragement and supportive reflections on their Climate Horizon ideas.